Matrescence Part 1: Making Room for Maternal Identity Exploration during Pregnancy

 Your sense of self is very connected to your mental health - so it would be reasonable that as things may start to shift in how you see yourself that you notice emotional ups and downs beyond “it’s just the hormones.”

 The mental health of expecting mothers is just as important as their physical health during pregnancy as they both directly impact the other.
 If expecting folks experience early and consistent support for their whole selves, it significantly reduces the risk of PMADs (prenatal anxiety, depression, and other mood disorders) during pregnancy.
-All of this has a positive ripple effect on postpartum life with their babies - so it’s a win-win.
+All of this has a positive ripple effect on postpartum life and their babies - so it’s a win-win.

 If you’re not sure where to start, here are some ideas.
 There are no right answers.
 Your identity is multifaceted and can include how you see yourself as a mom, how you relate to others, and how you relate to all the parts that make up who you are.